mintforpeople/ros2-remote-control-pod/README.md

 ## License

-ros2-remote-control-pod is available under the MIT license.
+ros2-remote-control-pod is available under the Apache 2 license.
 See the LICENSE file for more info.